 Since stepping onto the property ladder can be an overwhelming prospect, here’s a guide to buying your first home in the capital.

 Best places to buy in London for first time buyers

 Famously exclusive London boroughs such as Kensington and Chelsea send London’s average property prices soaring, but not all neighbourhoods in the capital are anywhere near as pricey.
 So where in London should you buy if you’re on a budget?

 Barking and Dagenham is currently the most affordable borough, coming in at an average property price of £336,449.
 The underground station at Barking connects the area well via the Hammersmith, City, and District lines, making it a popular choice for commuters.

 The most easterly borough of the capital, Havering, is another popular choice for those wanting an easy commute and more affordable home-buying options.
 Current average property prices sit at £432,803.
 It will also likely grow in value once the long-anticipated Crossrail roll-out completes.

 Bexley and Bromley are also up there with the most affordable boroughs in London.
 They don’t have any underground stations, unfortunately, but are otherwise well connected by trains and buses.
 Other lower-priced areas for property include Bexley, Newham, Croydon, Sutton, Enfield, Redbridge, Lewisham, and Greenwich.

 Related: The Cheapest Places To Rent In London

 Mortgages for first time buyers

-It’s best to determine what your general eligibility and affordability is for a mortgage before you start your property search.
-You don’t want to waste valuable time getting your heart set on a particular property only to find out that it’s out of your price-range.
+It’s best to determine what your general eligibility and affordability are for a mortgage before you start your property search.
+You don’t want to waste valuable time getting your heart set on a particular property only to find out that it’s out of your price range.
 We recommend reading our blog post, The True Cost of Buying a Property in London, as a first step.